riccardofeingold/probabilistic-artificial-intelligence/README.md

 The best solution is selected by first filtering out all points that do not satisfy the constraint v(x) < 4.
 From these feasible points, the structural feature x_optimal is chosen based on the biggest value f.
 For a better understanding of the Bayesian optimization process, we implement a plot function that includes the objective and constraint function, the estimated optimal point, the initial point, and all the other used points.

+## Task 4: Soft Actor Critic Implementation
+In this task, I implemented SAC with automating entropy adjustment that uses an actor and two critics NN.

+The actor class needs to return the action and the corresponding log probability.
+The given papers suggest using only a stochastic policy for the training and a deterministic for the testing.
+The stochastic policy samples a bounded (using tanh) action from a clamped normal distribution with mean and stdv returned by the actor NN.
+The latter returns the bounded mean.
+To calculate the log_prob of the action in the stochastic case I implemented Eq 21 (ref. in code).
+To prevent log(1 - tanh^2(a)) = log(0) I added a small value (1e-6) to the argument.

+To set up the agent class I added added an actor, two critics, and two target critics (all with 2 hidden layers of size 256).
+Inside the get_action, I return the action computed by the actor, which either uses a deterministic (testing) or a stochastic policy (training).

+In the training method, I first implemented the critic's update according to Eq 7 (ref. in code).
+I approximated Q_hat with samples (since it’s an expectation) using “r+gamma*(min(Q1, Q2)-alpha*log(pi(a’|s’))”, where a’ is sampled from the policy given s’.
+After calculating the MSE loss for both critics, a gradient step is done and the target networks get updated using Polyak averaging.
+Next, the policy gets updated based on the cost function described in Eq.
+12 (ref. in code).
+Finally, I optimize the entropy temperature using Eq.
+18 (ref. in code).